NoorA1125/spacex/space-x-api/README.md

 I created 1 card, and used the API data to auto fill in the data and using a react KEY to duplucate a card is needed, which is how I managed to created 4 rockets (all that was available in the API) with 1 card code.

+What I used to pull this project off:
+Bulma - A CSS Framework
+SpaceX API

 In terms of reworld examples: My approach in full effect would've been layed out like this:

 Turning a traditional code like this one down Below: